oracle/oracle-database-operator/docs/oraclerestart/provisioning/prerequisites_oracle_restart_db.md

   | Events | create patch |

   ## Prerequisites for Oracle Restart on OKE
- Before proceeding with the Oracle Database deployment, ensure that you have completed all required prerequisites on your Oracle Kubernetes Engine (OKE) cluster.
+ Before proceeding with the Oracle database deployment, ensure that you have completed all required prerequisites on your Oracle Kubernetes Engine (OKE) cluster.
 This includes setting up the necessary infrastructure and configuring all relevant components.
 To effectively use these instructions, you should have background knowledge of both Kubernetes technology and the underlying operating system.
   * Verify that all necessary dependencies are installed and up-to-date.
 You should be familiar with the following technologies:
     * Linux
     * Kubernetes